ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/14. Week14 Web Development!/README.md

     c.
 Response Body

-    * **The Response Body** will display a messege regarding the request.
+    * **The Response Body** will display a message regarding the request.
 One example might be if the web server could not find the requested webpage.

     <br>